-GOP Lawmakers Crush NBC Reporter's Aggressive Anti-Trump Narrative
+GOP's Zeldin, Stefanik Correct NBC Reporter in Impeachment Clash

-Republican lawmakers took on aggressive NBC News reporter Heidi Przybyla when they refused to give her the answer she wanted to hear to a question about rampant corruption in Ukraine during a press conference Tuesday about the Senate impeachment trial.
+Republican lawmakers took on NBC News reporter Heidi Przybyla when she denied rampant corruption in Ukraine during a press conference Tuesday about the Senate impeachment trial.

 The tense exchange took place while Republican Reps.
 Lee Zeldin (NY), Elise Stefanik (NY), and Mike Johnson (LA) were briefing reporters about impeachment.

-The NBC News reporter asked what corruption issues President Donald Trump wanted to tackle during the time U.S. security aid to Ukraine was frozen between May when the Pentagon approved the assistance and September when it was released.
+Przybyla first asked a question premised on the idea that Trump’s concern about corruption in Ukraine was illegitimate.
+“Congressman [Zeldin], so, DOD certified this money [military aid to Ukraine] in May,” she began.
+They said that Ukraine met all anti-corruption standards.
+So what specifically happened that made the president all of a sudden concerned about corruption?
+What specific corruption was he chasing at that point?”

-Zeldin indicated Trump was interested in corruption allegations against former Vice President Joe Biden, his son, Hunter, and their connection to the allegedly corrupt Ukrainian company Burisma.
+Zeldin indicated Trump was interested in corruption allegations against former Vice President Joe Biden, his son, Hunter, and their connection to the Ukrainian energy company Burisma.
 Moreover, Trump wanted to learn more about potential 2016 presidential election interference on behalf of Democrats stemming from Ukraine.

 Seemingly, the NBC News reporter did not like the response and repeatedly interrupted the lawmakers.
+“You have to let me answer your questions,” Zeldin vented at one point — his second request for her to stop interrupting him.
+In response, Przybyla patted his arm, saying, “go ahead.”

+“Listen, if I give a good answer, that doesn’t mean that you have to cut me off,” Zeldin continued.
+“I know that if you let me — if I give a bad answer, you’d probably let me go all day.”

+He explained that Ukraine’s parliamentary elections and newly-created corruption initiatives happened within the timeframe designated by Przybyla.

 You mentioned new, non-specific parliamentary laws and never answered what other “corruption” cases Trump was tracking that happened to get resolved days after Congress started investigating him. (other then Burisma/Bidens).